aonontojahan/CP-Practice-Hub/README.md

 - Strengthen problem-solving and analytical thinking.
 - Master data structures and algorithms.
 - Write optimized and readable code.
-- Prepare for coding competitions and technical interviews
+- Prepare for coding competitions and technical interviews.
 - Track learning progress in a structured manner

 ---